 Phone: 027 287 8409

-Coeliac friendly, Keto by D offers gluten-free and sugar-free goodness.
-Being keto-friendly, everything here is also low carb.
-They have some dairy-free items.
+Coeliac-friendly, Keto by D offers gluten-free and sugar-free goodness.
+Being keto-friendly, everything here is also low-carb.
+They even have some yummy dairy-free items.
 From savoury to sweet, it’s perfect for mornings or afternoons.

 Location: 326 Hibiscus Coast Highway, Orewa

 GoodHub is a cafe along the main road featuring great coffee and plenty of gluten-free, vegan, and keto options on the menu.
 I am a big fan of the interesting gluten-free salads made fresh daily.
 Open early, they are great for breakfast, lunch, or snack time.

 Phone: 021 473 492

 There are so many delicious gluten and dairy-free gelato favourites that I have trouble choosing.
 They always seem careful to avoid any cross-contamination, but the gelato tubs are all displayed in the same freezer alongside those with gluten.
 To date, I have had no problems here, only happiness.
 When you visit, be sure to notice the awesome cakes on display, like nothing you have seen before.

 Another lovely cafe that always seems crowded when we pass by.
 The menu includes a few gluten-free options for both breakfast and lunch, but there are plenty of GF sweet treats in the display cabinet.
 Equally important to me, they make a great coffee.